GlastonburyC/DenseNet-Keras-implementation/README.md

-# DenseNet-like architecture in Keras
+# DenseNet architecture implementation in Keras

 An implementation of the DenseNet architecture with growth rate = 12, Layers =40.